 Fifteenth-century Florence was the home of the Renaissance and the birthplace of our modern world.
 In this first of two episodes, we'll gaze into the self-assured eyes of Michelangelo's David, enjoy Botticelli's Birth of Venus, delve into the 3-D wonders of Ghiberti's Gates of Paradise, appreciate Fra Angelico's serene beauty, and climb the dome that kicked off the Renaissance.
 Then we'll cross the Arno to where Florentine artisans live, work, and eat…very well.

-This museum houses Michelangelo's David, the consummate Renaissance statue of the buff, biblical shepherd boy ready to take on the giant.
+This museum houses the consummate Renaissance statue of the buff, biblical shepherd boy ready to take on the giant.
 And the Accademia doesn't stop there.
 With a handful of other Michelangelo statues and a few other interesting sights, it makes for an uplifting visit that isn't overwhelming.
 David, a must-see on any visit to Florence, is always jammed with visitors.
 Plan carefully to minimize your time in line.

 Florence's Gothic cathedral has the third-longest nave in Christendom.
 The church's noisy Neo-Gothic facade (from the 1870s) is covered with pink, green, and white Tuscan marble.
-The cathedral's claim to artistic fame is Brunelleschi's magnificent dome — the first Renaissance dome and the model for domes to follow.
-While viewing it from the outside is well worthwhile, the massive but empty-feeling interior is hardly a must-see — it doesn't justify the massive crowds that line up to get inside.
+The cathedral's claim to artistic fame is Brunelleschi's magnificent dome.
+While viewing the cathedral from the outside is well worthwhile, the massive but empty-feeling interior is hardly a must-see — it doesn't justify the massive crowds that line up to get inside.

 Here the "little brothers" have served peasants 29 different kinds of sandwiches and a fine selection of wine at great prices since 1875.
-Join the local crowd to order, then sit on a nearby curb to eat, placing your glass on the wall rack before you leave (20 yards in front of Orsanmichele Church on Via dei Cimatori, tel. +39 055-239-6096).
+Join the local crowd to order, then sit on a nearby curb to eat, placing your glass on the wall rack before you leave (20 yards in front of Orsanmichele Church on Via dei Cimatori, +39 055-239-6096).

 Proudly perched at a prestigious address on the most Renaissance-y square in town, the Dei Serviti gives you Old World romance with hair dryers.
 Stone stairways lead you under open-beam ceilings through this 16th-century monastery's monumental public rooms.
 The 32 well-worn rooms are both rickety and characteristic.
 The hotel staff is professional yet warm.